In Chapter 13 bankruptcy, you propose a creditor repayment plan that lasts between three and five years. The plan length will depend on two factors:

 Filing for bankruptcy under Chapter 13 requires regular income.
 You have to be able to make required plan payments from wages and commissions earned either in the ordinary course of a job or through self-employment.

 Why does this matter?
-The commitment period for your plan—or plan duration, is determined by comparing your monthly earnings to the median family income in the state where you live.
+The commitment period for your plan—or plan duration—is determined by comparing your monthly earnings to the median family income in the state where you live.

 Even if you qualify for a three-year plan, you might opt for a five-year plan instead.
 There are several reasons why debtors who could proceed under a 36-month plan would do this:

+- Keep nonexempt property.
 One of the advantages of Chapter 13 over Chapter 7 is that you can keep assets that otherwise would have to be turned over to a trustee.
 Under the best interests test, a Chapter 13 plan can’t be confirmed unless it pays unsecured creditors at least as much as they would have received in a Chapter 7 case.
 In short, you must pay the value of your nonexempt property at a minimum.

 - Short-term financial problems.
 Debtors facing short-term financial hardships, such as temporary unemployment, can ask the bankruptcy court to approve a plan moratorium.
 A plan moratorium gives you a break, usually for no longer than 90 days, from having to make plan payments.
 Regardless of the length of the moratorium, you must still complete all plan payments under your plan within five years of the date that you started making them.